Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 One Second After: This is a story which can be all too terrifyingly real – a story in which one man struggles to save his family and his small North Carolina town after America is attacked by an Electro Magnetic Pulse (EMP) weapon.
 I am currently listening to the audiobook version.

-Lodge Logic 12-Inch Pre-Seasoned Skillet: Any time you can pick up one of these skillets for less than $22 you should.
-I paid about $25 for mine a few years back and it has become the most used pan in my household.
+Lodge Logic 12-Inch Pre-Seasoned Skillet: I paid about $25 for mine a few years back and it has become the most used pan in my household.
 I use if for baking, roasting, frying – just about everything.

 For Your Long Term Food Storage: Be sure to shop the Emergency Essentials Monthly Sales some great deals – typically 20% to 30% off or more.